Bloody Monday raid: Somali Reaction

-Letter by chairman of the Habar Gidr Elders, Ahmed Rage Abdi, addressed to the heads of states of Italy, Egypt, America and to the UN Secretary-GeneralThe outrage was so significant that even Somali opponents of Aidid could not publicly approve of the raid and, after Bloody Monday, UNOSOM could not even count on the support of those politico-military groups which were in direct conflict with Aidid.
-According to Scott Peterson, "...Bloody Monday became the turning point — the day that Somalis turned almost unanimously against the UN missteps."
-Aidid was now better able to count on the neutrality or even support of groups that had previously been unfavorable to him, as many Somalis from all walks of life felt that the peacekeepers had crossed a significant line.
-This line, between peacekeeping and combat operations, would be termed the Mogadishu Line and would affect international foreign policy for years to come.
-The SNA would put out a bounty for any American soldier or UN personnel killed, and attacks against UNOSOM II forces would double in July and August 1993.

-According to Robert Oakley the raid affected the Somali attitudes as much as the attack on Pakistanis had affected UNOSOM.
-In the notes for Black Hawk Down, Mark Bowden would find while researching the book that the attack stirred up deep anger among Somalis from all walks of life that he interviewed in Mogadishu.
+According to Robert Oakley, the raid affected the Somali attitudes as much as the attack on Pakistanis had affected UNOSOM.
+In the notes for Black Hawk Down, Mark Bowden found while researching the book that the attack stirred up deep anger among Somalis from all walks of life that he interviewed in Mogadishu.
+Months after, in the Kenyan border town of Wajr, an American pilot was assassinated by the son of someone who had been killed in the raid.
 In 2015 two representatives of the Habar Gidir residing in Virginia, Mohamoud Iman Adan and the former Somali ambassador Ali Hassan Guled, hired the Washington legal firm Steven M. Schneebaum PC to assist them in their legal fight against the American government.
 They expressed the goal of seeking monetary compensation from the US government on behalf of their clan for the 12 July 1993 raid.

+Escalation of Violence

+In the weeks following 12 July, parts of the city turned into near-anarchy as UNOSOM positions all over Mogadishu were directly assaulted on a daily basis, forcing many foreign troops to withdraw into UN compounds.
+Protests against military operations consisting of thousands of demonstrators were held and UNOSOM night patrols had to be halted as the city had become hostile to foreign forces.
+Leaflets calling for reprisals against American soldiers and warning of a coming battle against international troops were spread across Mogadishu.

+On the afternoon of 12 July 1993 the Somali National Alliance announced that it would continue to fight "...until the last colonial soldier of the United Nations leaves."
+On 13 July, three Americans soldiers were wounded in ambushes, followed by two more on 14 July and numerous others later in the month.
+For the remainder of July firefights between the SNA and UNOSOM were occurring almost daily.
+The SNA put out a bounty for any American soldier or UN personnel killed, and attacks against UNOSOM II forces doubled in July and August 1993.

-Prelude to the Battle of Mogadishu
+Prelude to Battle of Mogadishu

 The raid was the first time the UNOSOM II forces in Somalia had deliberately targeted people instead of buildings or armaments caches, marking a decisive turning point in what had until then been a low-level intensity conflict.
-A 2004 US military sanctioned case study on military operations in Somalia would comment on the raid, saying that the, "...liberalization of the rules of engagement mirrored the shift to combat operations."
+A 2004 US military-sanctioned case study on military operations in Somalia during UNOSOM II observed that a shift to combat operations was reflected in the liberalization of the rules of engagement during the raid.
 In the two and half years since the civil war had begun, Bloody Monday at the time represented the deadliest loss from a single attack the city had seen.
 Many Somalis, UN personnel, humanitarian organizations and journalists believed that the strike had marked an unnecessary escalation that had devolved the Americans and UN peacekeepers into just another belligerent faction involved in the Somali Civil War, fears that were exacerbated by comments from UN officials who publicly warned that UNOSOM had a list of ten more alleged command and control centers to be raided in a similar fashion.